Dynamic enhancement of conductance in fractional quantum Hall constriction

-\textit{Junction of Interacting Quantum Hall Edge States}: Consider a junction of edge states realized at the boundary of two fractional QH (FQH) systems with filling fractions $\nu_{1}$ and $\nu_{2}$ in a bilayer stacking\cite{Amulya_2021}.
-We use the folded basis to describe the FQH edge junction such that all the QH edge states lie between $x=0$ and $x=\infty$, with the tunnel junction positioned at $x=0$.
-The edge states in the two FQH states can be brought closer to each other in a finite region $x < L$, using gate electrodes, to allow for interedge interactions.
-The two quantum wells hosting distinct FQH states can be engineered in a way that, after the distance `$L$' from the junction, the edge states of the two FQH systems move away from each other (see fig.~\ref{fig:bilayer-setup}).
-As a result, the density-density interaction between the edge states gets quenched beyond $x=L$.
+\underline{\textit{Junction of Interacting Quantum Hall Edge States}}: Consider a junction of edge states realized at the boundary of two fractional QH (FQH) systems with filling fractions $\nu_{1}$ and $\nu_{2}$ in the Laughlin sequence in a four-quadrant gate geometry motivated by [\onlinecite{Andrea_Young_transformer,cohen2024}](fig.~\ref{fig:bilayer-setup}(a)).
+We use the corresponding effective one-dimensional model in the folded basis to describe the FQH edge junction such that all the QH edge states lie between $x=0$ and $x=\infty$, with the tunnel junction positioned at $x=0$.
+The distance between the edge states in the two FQH states can be adjusted by using gate electrodes, to allow for controlled interedge interactions in the region $x<L$.
+The two quantum wells hosting distinct FQH states can be engineered in such a way that, after the distance `$L$' from the junction, the distance between the edges becomes greater than the screening length of the interelectron interactions.
+As a result, the density-density interaction between the edge states gets quenched beyond $x=L$ (see fig.~\ref{fig:bilayer-setup}(b) and (c)).

 We describe the low-energy physics of the FQH edge junction setup using the bosonization technique and formulate the AC conductivity matrix using the plasmon scattering matrix approach.
-In the standard bosonization formula, it is possible to express the fermionic field $\psi_{i,I/O}$ associated with the electron situated on the edge in terms of the bosonic fields $\phi_{i,I/O}$~\cite{Haldane_1981,von_Delft_1998,maslov2005fundamental,Wen_1,Wen_2,Wen_3} as $\psi_{i,I/O} \sim F_{i,I/O} \exp(i \phi_{i,I/O}/\nu_{i})$, where $F_{I/O}$ are the corresponding Klein factors, $\nu$ denotes filling fraction and the subscript $I (O)$ describes an incoming (outgoing) bosonic field at the junction.
-Then, the Lagrangian density $\mathcal{L}$ for the interacting edge, in the bosonized form, is given by
+In the standard bosonization formula, it is possible to express the fermionic field $\psi_{i,I/O}$ associated with the electron situated on $i^{th}$ edge in terms of the bosonic fields $\phi_{i,I/O}$~\cite{Haldane_1981,von_Delft_1998,maslov2005fundamental,Wen_1,Wen_2,Wen_3} as $\psi_{i,I/O} \sim F_{i,I/O} \exp(i \phi_{i,I/O}/\nu_{i})$, where $F_{I/O}$ are the corresponding Klein factors, $\nu$ denotes filling fraction and the subscript $I (O)$ describes an incoming (outgoing) bosonic field at the junction.
+The Lagrangian density $\mathcal{L}$ for the interacting edge, in the bosonized form, is given by